 Dr Trim also commended the team’s “excellent and meticulous policies”, which guide their operations, as well as their community engagement, adding, “They don’t only conserve and organise materials, they also reach out, in person and on social media, to make church members aware of important aspects of their history.
 This is very gratifying to see.”

-South Pacific Division (SPD) president Pastor Glenn Townend praised SPD heritage director David Jones and his team for their remarkable work.
+South Pacific Division (SPD) president Pastor Glenn Townend praised the heritage team for their remarkable work.

 “Adventist Heritage can be congratulated in being a Centre of Excellence,” he said.
 “I visited their centre a few years ago—it was full of boxes all over the place in dark rooms.
 Now I visit and the floor is painted, there are racks with boxes, clear signage; it is bright, cool, clean and orderly.
 The transformation has been remarkable.

-“Thank you to David Jones and the team for prioritising the keeping of our historical records.
+“Thank you to the heritage team for prioritising the keeping of our historical records.
 This will make it easy for researchers to discover more of our history.”

 In addition to this achievement, the AHC has recently received a priceless collection of historic and rare Bibles from Europe, some dating back to the 14th and 15th centuries.
 The collection is currently being processed and documented by the team.